-Researchers uncover steps in synapse building, pruningNovember 16th, 2011 in Neuroscience /
+Researchers uncover steps in synapse building, pruningNovember 16, 2011 in Medicine & Health / Neuroscience

 Like a gardener who stakes some plants and weeds out others, the brain is constantly building networks of synapses, while pruning out redundant or unneeded synapses.
 Researchers at The Jackson Laboratory led by Assistant Professor Zhong-wei Zhang, Ph.D., have discovered a factor in synapse-building, also showing that the building and pruning processes occur independent of each other.